Angela Corey: Politics

 Corey is an active member of the Republican Party of Duval County and the Republican Women’s Club of Duval Federated.
 She served on the Transition Teams for both Governor Rick Scott and Attorney General Pam Bondi.
-Bondi endorsed Corey for State Attorney and said Corey's leadership and friendship led her to where she is today.
+Bondi endorsed Corey for State Attorney and said Corey's leadership and friendship led Bondi to where she was.

 Bondi subsequently worked with Governor Scott to appoint Corey as Special Prosecutor on the Trayvon Martin case.

-Controversies

-In 2006, while serving as an Assistant State Attorney, Corey was fired by State Attorney Harry Shorstein, who cited "long-term issues" in her supervisory performance.
-Corey alleges the dismissal was due to her decision to campaign against Shorstein's preferred successor in the election for State Attorney.

-During the prosecution of George Zimmerman, Alan Dershowitz accused Corey of filing a misleading affidavit in the Zimmerman case.
-Following the trial Dershowitz said she should be disbarred for multiple violations including filing a false or misleading affidavit.
-However, the Probable Cause affidavit was reviewed and approved by two judges.
-Then, the presiding trial judge denied two Judgment of Acquittals, which would have cleared Zimmerman, and instead sent the case to a jury.

-Additionally, Corey's Information Technology director, Ben Kruidbos, was fired by Corey during the trial for giving testimony with which Corey disagreed.
-Kruidbos then sued Corey for $5 million for wrongful termination.
-The lawsuit has survived summary judgement motions and is on going.
+Pay and pension controversies

-In early 2013 Corey came under scrutiny after a report emerged she had directed $108,439 to be allocated for an upgrade of her pension.
-Corey explained the move as a necessity since her predecessor, Harry Shorstein, chose not to enhance pension benefits for the State Attorney.
-The upgrade was due to a deficit created by the Legislature when it changed the percentage rate earned each year on pensions.
+In early 2013 Corey came under scrutiny after a report emerged she had directed $108,439 to be allocated for an upgrade of her pension along with other prosecutors' pensions.
+Corey said the move was necessary because her predecessor, Harry Shorstein, chose not to enhance pension benefits when he could have.
+According to her the upgrade was needed due to a deficit created by the Legislature in 2001 when it increased the percentage rate earned each year on pensions, but did not increase benefits accrued earlier at the lower rate.
 Corey upgraded the pensions for more than a dozen prosecutors who were eligible.
-The Legislature amended the statute regarding the issue in 2001.
-The pension upgrades were approved by the State of Florida.
+The retroactive pension upgrades were allowed under the 2001 law.

 In February 2013, Corey issued $425,000 in, what she termed, "one-time pay increases" to most of her office staff.
-Florida law does not allow bonuses to be paid to public employees unless there are policies and procedures in place for issuing said bonuses.
-Corey has contended that she did not break the law in issuing these payments to employees as they are not bonuses, but instead are temporary raises.
+Florida law does not allow bonuses to be paid to public employees unless there are policies and procedures in place for issuing the bonuses.
+Corey contended that she did not break the law in issuing the payments because they were not bonuses, but instead they were temporary raises.